Yearly1825/nix-test/README.md

 ```
 nix-sensor/
 ├── 📄 setup_deployment.py   # ← Start here!
 Configure everything
 ├── 📁 discovery-service/     # ← Service that assigns names to your Pis
-├── 📁 bootstrap-image/       # ← Builds the SD card images
+└── 📁 bootstrap-image/       # ← Builds the SD card images
-└── 📁 docs/                 # ← Help guides if you get stuck
 ```

 **You only need to work with these files:**